-The Scottish Court Service appreciates the role of jurors in the justice system and knows that many people will be apprehensive about jury service.
+The Scottish Courts and Tribunals Service appreciates the role of jurors in the justice system and knows that many people will be apprehensive about jury service.
 This page can help address some of the concerns that you may have.

 Jurors are selected at random from the electoral register and can be cited for criminal trials (in either the sheriff court or the High Court) or for civil cases in the Court of Session.

 Guides to jury service

 Guide to jury service in the High Court and sheriff court